jmdaemon/treeleaves/design/Design.md

 Users also are able to buy and/or download books online from a variety of web sites and sources.

+#### Alias

+An alias is a shorthand name for something else.
+This is typically a reference to another item or thing of the same type.
+Shorthands are useful because one can remember easier to recall names than some specific characteristics of an item.
+Aliases centralized in a single location allows you to group together like-objects together, making them more easily found.

 ### Data Structure

 #### Subjects